Fosowl/localUncensoredJarvis/README.md

 ## Usage

-You have to say one of the following word for the microphone recording to be send to the LLM "understood", "thanks" or "do it".
+- You have to say one of the following word for the microphone recording to be send to the LLM "understood", "thanks" or "do it".
-You can reset the interpreted transcription text by voice by saying "I mean", "I am saying", "reset", "I mean to say".
+- You can reset the interpreted transcription text by voice by saying "I mean", "I am saying", "reset", "I mean to say".
-You can exit by saying "goodbye"
+- You can exit by saying "goodbye", "terminate", "exit", "ciao"

 ## Current capabilities